Jamie135/Inception-of-Things/README.md

 - **Node Types**:
   - **Master Node**: The brain of the Kubernetes cluster, responsible for managing the cluster’s state and coordinating all activities.
 It runs the API Server, etcd, Scheduler, and Controller Manager.
-  - **Worker Node**: These nodes run your application workloads.
+  - **Woker Node**: These nodes run your application workloads.
 They host the containers that make up your applications and are managed by the Master Node.

 - **Cluster**: A Kubernetes cluster is a collection of nodes (both master and worker) that work together to run containerized applications.
 The Master Node orchestrates all operations, while Worker Nodes handle the execution of the workloads.